wayoxmedia/orchestration/README.md

 ### Folder Structure

-You should have after cloned all the repos in a folder structure like this:
+You should have already cloned all the repos in a folder structure like this:

     YourDevFolder
     |- template1